-More and worsening headaches were hard to ignore early into my new MS diagnosis.
+More and worsening headaches were hard to ignore early into my new multiple sclerosis (MS) diagnosis.
 I wondered whether I’d just imagined them, to be honest.
-I was stuck in this “diagnosis mind” perspective, in which every little physical sensation seemed destined to be caused by MS. But especially on hot days, or when I became overcome by sensory overload, the headaches disrupted my life in a way that headaches never did before.
+I was stuck in this “diagnosis mind” perspective, in which every little physical sensation seemed destined to be caused by MS. But especially on hot days or when I became overcome by sensory overload, the headaches disrupted my life in a way that headaches never did before.

-My mother suffered from migraines and I remember how much they disabled her.
-It made me wonder whether I might also have migraine disorder in addition to MS. Eventually, my headaches happened less frequently as my MS flare faded into remission following treatment with Tecfidera.
-This made me think that my headaches weren’t a migraine disorder at all, but related to MS.
+My mother suffered from migraines, and I remember how much they disabled her.
+It made me wonder whether I might also have migraine disorder along with MS. Eventually, my headaches happened less frequently as my MS flare faded into remission following treatment with Tecfidera® (dimethyl fumarate).
+This made me think that my headaches weren’t a migraine disorder at all but related to MS.

 MS and migraines: Double trouble

-Then I began to read about recent research linking MS and migraines.1 Check out these things I learned, just in time to recognize June as Migraine and Headache Awareness Month.2
+Then I began to read about recent research linking MS and migraines.
+Check out these things I learned, just in time to recognize June as Migraine and Headache Awareness Month.1,2

 Specifically, migraine headaches have been linked to MS for years.
-Some research suggests that migraines are, in particular, more common among people with MS than in the general population.3 Findings from the Nurses’ Health Study II in 2012 also found a conclusive history of migraine linked to an increased risk of MS.4
+Some research suggests that migraines are, in particular, more common among people with MS than in the general population.
+Findings from the 2012 Nurses’ Health Study II also found a conclusive history of migraine linked to an increased risk of MS.3,4